marcellosso/is-ai-client/README.md

 - [x] Setup local environments
 - [x] Create initial file setup and color palette
 - [x] Create connection with backend api
+- [x] Handle game logic
+- [x] Replace Context with game hook
+- [x] Move API logic API handler
+- [x] Method to retrieve random level from levels array
+- [x] Save High score on cookies
+- [x] Retrieve high score from cookies
+- [x] Store played levels, if we draw a level that has been played, draw again
+- [x] Analyze: Instead of storing the played level (we also need to store the answer to send to the backend), store its index on the levels array and make it impossible to draw that index

 ---